ai-traders/liget/README.md

  * easy to develop on linux in VS Code, not only in VS on windows.
  * if possible, implement caching mode for public packages from nuget.org

+## Features and limitations

+ * Limited NuGet V2 API for hosting private packages.
+Includes endpoints `FindPackagesById()`, `Packages()` and `PUT /api/v2`.
+ Which is sufficient for clients to download, push, find or restore packages.
+ * Caching proxy of with limited NuGet V3 API.
+Allows to cache `.nupkg` packages on server, rather than downloading them from the Internet each time.
+ It intercepts responses from selected services of `https://api.nuget.org/v3/index.json` replacing `https://api.nuget.org/v3` by local LiGet server URL.

+Not implemented:

+ * V2 search, filter and alike queries.
+These seem to used only by UI or nuget gallery.
+ * Authentication and user-based acceess.
+Currently the server is open for all requests.

 # Usage

 ## On client side

+### Usage only as private repository

 For **dotnet CLI and nuget** you need to configure nuget config `~/.nuget/NuGet/NuGet.Config` with something like:
 ```xml